 - a.
 Project Category (see Step 1) - b.
 Gross project area (acres) - c.
 Drainage areas (acreage and location via site map) - d.
 Impervious area (acreage and location via site map) - e.
 Location of discharge (to the storm drain system or local receiving water) - f.
-Location of the project within the Stockton Urbanized Area (see Figure 2-3) - g.
+Location of the project within the Stockton Urbanized Area (see Figure 2-3a) or the Phase II portions of the County of San Joaquin (see Figure 2-3b; Section 1-3) - g.
 Land use type, the density of the development project, and pollutants associated with that land use type (Table 2-1).
 Identify any additional pollutants expected to be present on-site at concentrations that pose potential water quality concerns - h.
 Activities expected to be on the site - i.
 Site conditions: topography, hydraulic head, groundwater and soils (see Appendix F)